Jozef Tiso: Parish duties and war service

-However, this was nothing unusual, and it reflected a common style of the contemporary press, including a limited set of still printed Slovak newspapers.
+personable idealist."
+In his diary entries, Tiso would refer to his nationality as magyarországi (from Hungary) rather than magyar or tót (Slovak).
+Tiso admired the unity of the Germans and the piety of the Poles, yet he also associated Galician Jews with "filth, disorder, and fraud."
+Tiso's rhetoric somewhat resembled protofascism, as he perceived war as a "morally purifying" force that would awaken idealism, remove class conflict, and strengthen nationalism through a "harmonious working together of strengths."
 He also covered religious and educational topics, emphasizing a need for religious literature in Slovak.

 Tiso did not belong to politicians active in the pre-war national movement and his pre-war national orientation has been frequently questioned.
 His political opponents tried to draw him as a Magyarone (Magyarized Slovak) while some Slovak nationalists sought for proofs of his early national orientation.
-Both views are largely simplified.
-Tiso carefully avoided national self-categorization language, his behaviour might be framed in a "national indifference" approach - a practice largely spread in Central Europe before 1918.
-His only criticism targeted the Jews.
-In some of his pre-1918 writings Tiso complained about the state hierarchy or the ruling Liberal party, but he never denounced the Magyarisation or the Magyar nationalism.
+Tiso carefully avoided national self-categorization language, and his behaviour might be framed in a "national indifference" approach – a practice largely spread in Central Europe before 1918.
+In some of his pre-1918 writings, Tiso complained about the state hierarchy or the ruling Liberal party, but he never denounced the Magyarisation or the Magyar nationalism.
 At the same time, he was more focused on social and religious activities among the Slovaks without revealing his ethnic or national self-identification.
 Most importantly, Tiso publicly acted as a loyal subject of the Habsburg dynasty.
-Interestingly that his writings rather reveals that his identity was stronger linked to the entire monarchy of Austria-Hungary, than to the Kingdom of Hungary, whose citizen he formally was.
+More specifically, his identity was stronger linked to the entire monarchy of Austria-Hungary, than to the Kingdom of Hungary, whose citizen he formally was.